Passport: Passports without right of abode

+Republic of China (Taiwan)

 A Republic of China citizen who does not have household registration (戶籍 (hùjí)) in the area administered by the ROC is classified as a National Without Household Registration (NWOHR; 無戶籍國民) and is subject to immigration controls when clearing ROC border controls, does not have automatic residence rights, and cannot vote in Taiwanese elections.
 However, they are exempt from conscription.
 Most individuals with this status are children born overseas to ROC citizens who do hold household registration.
 Additionally, because the ROC observes the principle of jus sanguinis, members of the overseas Chinese community are also regarded as citizens.
 During the Cold War, both the ROC and PRC governments actively sought the support of overseas Chinese communities in their attempts to secure the position as the legitimate sole government of China.
 The ROC also encouraged overseas Chinese businessmen to settle in Taiwan to facilitate economic development and regulations concerning evidence of ROC nationality by descent were particularly lax during the period, allowing many overseas Chinese the right to settle in Taiwan.
 About 60,000 NWOHRs currently hold Taiwanese passports with this status.